cnlohr/embeddedDOOM/README.md

 ## Files of interest

  * stubs.h/.c is where most of the control for the pairin
  * doomdef.h - just has some useful bits.
+Consider turning on `RANGECHECK` if you are going to be making substantial changes.
  * i_*.c has al the interface files for a host system.
  * Check out if the configuration of COMBINE_SCREENS is what you want.
 It controls how the screen memory is allocated.

 ## Building, etc.

-  * Type "make" -- this builds the .wad into a .c, and into the target arch's .o.
+  * Type "make" -- this builds the .wad into a .c (if build step is uncommented) and into the target arch's .o.
 Then, it builds doom with that and a very large heap.
 It runs it once to generate all of the tables used for various things.
 It then writes those tables to .c files in the support/ folder...
 Which it compiles into target arch .o's.
 These .o's are linked in to provide the tables needed in .ro so they aren't taking up prescious ram.

 To see memory usage: